Supermassive Games Leverages Agile Development While Maintaining Control

 Supermassive Games has also recently ventured into the online game space.
 Says Jonathan, "Online game development is a very different experience because you are in a continuous development cycle.
 Since we were adding new features every few weeks, source control became an important support mechanism for the continuous release cycle, enabling us to keep on top of the fast pace of change."

-"The branching element within Helix comes into play here because we can branch from the mainline to create different releases and merge changes back again in a controlled way.
-The revision graph feature in Helix makes this potentially complex area easier to view and manage."
+"The branching element within Helix Core comes into play here because we can branch from the mainline to create different releases and merge changes back again in a controlled way.
+The revision graph feature in Helix Core makes this potentially complex area easier to view and manage."

 Another useful feature is the ability to create atomic changelists, which help to establish a best working practice.
-"It was a revelation back when I first started using Helix: everything you need for a task — for instance, a bug fix — can be organized in one place, making it less error prone and faster than checking in individual files.
+"It was a revelation back when I first started using Helix Core: everything you need for a task — for instance, a bug fix — can be organized in one place, making it less error prone and faster than checking in individual files.
 Team members are encouraged to set up changelists in advance for each discrete task, rather than randomly checking in individual files," explains Jonathan.

 "Using the protections feature, we've also set up defined user groups so we can manage what each group can and can't see.
 This means that any area that someone isn't working on, or isn't relevant to them, can be hidden.
 We can simplify a user's view of an otherwise busy and complex workspace by keeping irrelevant content hidden."